 Challenges

 Any effort to improve water quality in the waters of the Red Cedar Basin will take resources, money, and time, as well as a concerted effort by all stakeholders.
-Some challenges that are already apparent include a decreasing interest in the Conservation Reserve Program (CRP).
-As producers look for ways to stay ahead, and prices for certain commodities rise, land once in CRP is being plowed under when CRP contracts expire.
+Some challenges that are already apparent include a fluctuating interest in programs such as the Conservation Reserve Program (CRP).
+As producers look for ways to stay ahead, and prices for certain commodities rise and fall, land once in CRP is sometimes plowed under when CRP contracts expire.
 These same issues affect the amount of land being set aside in farmland preservation programs.

-As mentioned in previous chapters, there are issues with the availability of funds for many cost-share programs.
-With state budgets projected to be tight for years to come, this problem will likely be ongoing.
-Agriculture performance standards, also mentioned previously, pose the continuing challenge of availability of funds for enforcement, regarding both inspections and subsequent cost-share money to install best management practices.
-Also in certain watersheds including the Red Cedar Basin, agriculture performance standards may need to be stricter in order to restore impaired water bodies.
+Availability of funds for many cost-share programs also fluctuates.
+With state and federal budgets projected to be tight for years to come, this problem will likely be ongoing.
+Agriculture performance standards, mentioned previously, pose the continuing challenge of availability of funds for enforcement, regarding both inspections and subsequent cost-share money to install best management practices.
+Also in certain watersheds including the Red Cedar Basin, agriculture performance standards may need to be more strict in order to restore impaired water bodies.

 Recommendations